Misti: Eruption history

-Misti is a young volcano.
-It developed in four stages, numbered 1 through 4; a pre-Misti volcano may have formed the southwestern debris avalanche and the older volcanic structures lie mainly in the western sector of Misti.
-On average, sub-Plinian eruptions take place every 2,000–4,000 years, while ash fallout occurs every 500–1,500 years and large ignimbrite-producing eruptions every 20,000–10,000 years.
+Misti is a geologically young volcano that developed in four stages (commonly labelled Misti 1–4); a pre-Misti volcano may have formed the southwestern debris avalanche.
+Older volcanic structures lie mainly in the western sector of Misti.
+On average, sub-Plinian eruptions take place every 2,000–4,000 years, while ash fallout occurs every 500–1,500 years and large ignimbrite-producing eruptions every 10,000–20,000 years.
 Rock formations showing the stratigraphy of Misti are found mainly in the ravines on the southern side and the Rio Chili gorge; only a few eruptions have been thoroughly investigated.
 Seismic tomography has identified solidified buried magma bodies from the early stages of volcanism.

 Long andesitic lava flows and ignimbrites, which reach a thickness of more than 400 m, form the oldest part of the volcano.
-They have an age of 833,000 years, but it is not clear if the ignimbrites and lava flows should be considered part of "Misti 1" or of a pre-Misti volcano.
+They have an age of 833,000 years, but it is not clear whether the ignimbrites and lava flows should be considered part of "Misti 1" or of a pre-Misti volcano.
 Sometimes, they are considered the first stage of Misti activity, with all the subsequent activity making up the second stage.
-After the south-southwestern collapse, the present stratovolcano began to grow 112,000 years ago.
-During the following 42,000 years lava flows and lava domes built a mountain with an elevation of 4000–4500 m, in the southern and eastern sectors of present-day Misti.
+After the collapse that formed the south-southwestern debris avalanche deposit, the present stratovolcano began to grow 112,000 years ago.
+During the following 42,000 years, lava flows and lava domes built a mountain with an elevation of 4000 m in the southern and eastern sectors of present-day Misti.
 During the subsequent 20,000 years, repeated collapses of lava domes deposited blocks, fallout deposits and scoria on the southern side of Misti and on Chachani to the northwest.

-Between 50,000 and 40,000 years ago, the summit of Misti collapsed one or more times above 4400 m elevation, forming a 6 × 5 km caldera.
-Intense pyroclastic eruptions yielded ignimbrites with volumes of 3–5 km3, which cover an area of 100 km2 on the southern side of Misti.
-This activity brought "Misti 2" to an end; subsequently lava domes built "Misti 3" to an elevation of 5600 m, almost entirely erasing the caldera.
+Between 50,000 and 40,000 years ago, the summit of Misti collapsed one or more times above 4400 m elevation, forming a 6 km x 5 km caldera.
+Intense pyroclastic eruptions yielded ignimbrites with volumes of 3 km3, which cover an area of 100 km2 on the southern side of Misti.
+This activity brought "Misti 2" to an end; lava domes built "Misti 3" to an elevation of 5600 m, almost entirely erasing the caldera.
 Between 36,000 and 20,000 years ago, collapses of lava domes produced numerous block-and-ash flows of dacitic to andesitic composition, which reach thicknesses of several tens of metres on the southern side of Misti.
 The activity between 50,000 and 20,000 years ago has been christened "Cayma stage", and several eruption deposits from this time have been named: